ryantuck/ryantuck.io/docs/ideas.md

 Something that hooks into various jira, github, etc projects and allows you to create edges between nodes.
 Tie tickets to PRs, etc, have a nice interface for managing the graph.
 Provide chronological interface as well.

 Something interesting about this app not providing any more functionality than basically foreign-keying to other systems and tying things together.

+Alternatively, base of app could simply provide nodes as basic text boxes, and provide linking capabilities.
+This is kind of roam, but have some default `JiraTicketNode`s etc available for more power.

 ### Better spreadsheets